mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “Okay good, I don’t want to keep you from something.”

-He and I walked to the outskirts of campus to his car.
-“I normally don’t have a car, but the Sundance Film Festival is happening up in Salt Lake.
-My parents allowed me to borrow the car for the week.”

-“That’s super nice of them,” I said.
-“I didn’t have a car until my parents left for Guam, and then they gave me the minivan.
-It’s been super nice to be able to go places on my own.”

-“I’ve got classes up at the Salt Lake Center, and I usually take the bus and the train to get there.
-Having a car is super nice.”

-At Wendy’s, Jonah ordered for himself and for me.
+We went to Wendy's.
 “How would you describe your friends?”
 I asked when we sat down.

 He talked about some of his friends and what they were like.
 “I usually hang out one-on-one,” he continued.
 “I don’t really have a big group of friends.”

 The way he described his friends and how he typically hung out one-on-one sounded so similar to my experiences.
 Even within the first couple of dates, I was surprised by how similar our personalities and experiences were, even if our interests differed.

-After we finished eating, we got back in the car.
+After we finished eating, we got back into his car.
 “Thanks for the meal,” I said as I put my hand on his arm.

 “Yeah, of course!” he responded with excitement.
 I could tell he wanted to touch my arm back.
-“Well… what do you wanna do now?”

-I wanted to spend more time with him, but I didn’t know what to do.
-I shrugged.
-“Um…  I don’t know.”

-“I need to fill the car with gas, so I’ll go to Costco.”

-So that was what we did.

-“Would you say you like structure or spontaneity more?”
-I asked.

-“I like having a plan and knowing what I’m going into, but I don’t mind spontaneity sometimes,” Jonah answered.
-“Maybe like 30 percent spontaneity.
-What about you?”

-“I’m the same way.
-My friend I came out to first is super spontaneous.
-She’ll ask if I’m ready to do something in five minutes, but I already have something going on.
-But she knows how to have fun and knows how to help others have fun.
-I need those kinds of friends.”

 For at least half an hour, Jonah drove around Provo, and we talked.
-I guess this was his 30 percent spontaneity kicking in, and I sure didn’t mind it.
 “Would you be down for a third date?”
-Jonah asked.
+Jonah then asked.

 “Sure,” I responded.
 “What would you want to do?”